Generic Name: leuprolide (LOO-proe-lide)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; hot flashes; increased sweating; mild burning, bruising, itching, pain, redness, stinging, or swelling at the injection site; muscle pain; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; bone pain; burning, numbness, or tingling; fainting; mental or mood changes (eg, depression); seizures; severe dizziness or light-headedness; symptoms of heart attack (eg, chest, jaw, or left arm pain; numbness of an arm or leg; sudden, severe headache or vomiting); symptoms of high blood sugar (eg, drowsiness; fast breathing; flushing; fruit-like breath odor; increased thirst, hunger, or urination); symptoms of stroke (eg, confusion, one-sided weakness, slurred speech); unusual tiredness or weakness; urination problems (eg, inability to urinate, loss of bladder control, painful urination); vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; bone pain; burning, numbness, or tingling; fainting; fast or irregular heartbeats; mental or mood changes (eg, depression); seizures; severe dizziness or light-headedness; symptoms of heart attack (eg, chest, jaw, or left arm pain; numbness of an arm or leg; sudden, severe headache or vomiting); symptoms of high blood sugar (eg, drowsiness; fast breathing; flushing; fruit-like breath odor; increased thirst, hunger, or urination); symptoms of stroke (eg, confusion, one-sided weakness, slurred speech); unusual tiredness or weakness; urination problems (eg, inability to urinate, loss of bladder control, painful urination); vision changes.